Genesis

 Scripture nowhere attemps to give an age of the universe or the earth.
 There are three primary views about the age of the earth:

 3. Old Earth Creationism adherents generally follow the Gap Theory, the Day-Age view, or the Framework view.
-They do not hold that the biblical account provides any basis for determining that age, so the age of the universe in this view is based purely on a range of scientific evidence, including geological data, radiometric dating, and astronomical observations.
+They do not hold that the biblical account provides any basis for determining the age of the universe, so this view is based purely on a range of scientific evidence, including geological data, radiometric dating, and astronomical observations.
 This position does not demand adherence to a certain view of evolution, the non-historicity of Adam, or a mythic view of Genesis.
-Many faithful interpreters have held this view (e.g. Spurgeon, Bavinck, Warfield).
+Many faithful interpreters have held this view (e.g. Spurgeon, Bavinck, and Warfield).

 Outline